 A3.
 The NPPF (60) states that it is "proper to seek to promote or reinforce local distinctiveness" and says (58) that development shall "respond to local character and history, and reflect the identity of local surroundings and materials".
-As outlined in 2.2, many parts of Fortune Green and West Hampstead have a clear architectural heritage - with an attractive character and a distinct local identity.
-These positive features need to protected and preserved.
+As outlined in 2.2 & 2.5, many parts of Fortune Green and West Hampstead have a clear architectural heritage - with an attractive character and a distinct local identity.
+These positive features need to be protected and preserved.
 New developments in such areas - particularly terraced streets - need to fit in rather than stand out.
 Larger developments, while reflecting new design, need to incorporate design features that reflect the character of existing development, using materials (such as red brick) which complement existing buildings.
-Innovation is not ruled out, however schemes incorporating appropriate innovation will need to make a persuasive case for such development and demonstrate widespread local support.
+Innovation is not ruled out, however schemes incorporating innovation will need to make a persuasive case for such development and demonstrate the suitably of such schemes.

 A4.
 The character of the Area is largely maintained by the height of existing development.
 Much of the Area consists of terraced housing, which is normally two or three storeys high.
 Mansion blocks tend to be four, five or six storeys in height.
-It is therefore the case that development higher than six storeys will result in damage to the character of the Area.
+It is therefore the case that development higher than six storeys is likely to result in damage to the character of the Area.
 Isolated existing development higher than six storeys, such as Ellerton on Mill Lane - as well as recently approved developments, such as 187-199 West End Lane - shall not be considered as a template or a guide when assessing the height of new buildings.
-In order to protect the distinct and widely appreciated local character of the Area, new development shall respect and fit in with the height of existing buildings in their immediate vicinity.
+In order to protect the distinct and widely appreciated local character of the Area, new development shall respect and fit in with the height of existing buildings in their immediate vicinity, excluding isolated tall buildings.

 A5.
 Also of importance to the character of the Area are the views across it, which give a widely appreciated sense of openness and space.
 These shall be protected and preserved in any new development.
 Of particular note are the views to the east to Hampstead and, from the higher parts of the Area, the views to the south to central London.
-Parts of the Area close to railway lines also provide the space for significant views across the Area and an important sense of openness.
+The railway corridors also provide the space for significant views across the Area and an important sense of openness - in particular in and around the West Hampstead Growth Area.
 In addition, streetscape views are important, particularly in areas of terraced housing and mansion blocks.
-The views along the main roads through the area - especially West End Lane, Fortune Green Road and Mill Lane - are also of note.
+The views along the main roads through the area - especially West End Lane, Fortune Green Road and Mill Lane - are also of note, and need to be protected against damage or loss.

 A6.
+With rising house prices, the issue of affordable housing is extremely important in any new development.
+Such housing should include rent/buy schemes as well as affordable rent.
 The Camden Core Strategy (CCS) (Policy CS6) says it will "seek to ensure that 50% of the borough-wide target for additional self-contained homes is provided as affordable housing".
 It also (6.35) will "seek a mix of homes of different sizes, which should include small homes as well as large ones".
 These borough-wide aims shall be fully applied in the Area.